A woman visits the In Memoriam exhibition. On the wall in front of her and to her right are 2,983 portrait photographs of the victims.

 Objects on View

 Artifact cases feature displays of recovered property and objects reflecting the interests and activities of the victims before their lives were cut short.
 New artifacts are displayed annually.
-This year, the commemorative objects on view reference individual victims’ hobbies, writings, or drawings.

 Mission to Remember: Acquiring Artifacts